deliacasmej/smallcodes/README.md

 # smallcodes
-These are small basic code projects
+These are small basic code assigments